 - Place samples in a household freezer

-Currently, almost all university labs are restricting participants from coming into the lab.
-This is good practice; the Salimetrics SalivaLab is currently operating at BSL-2.
+The Salimetrics SalivaLab is currently operating at BSL-2, this is good practice.
 All Salimetrics laboratory personnel are following PPE guidelines per CDC Biosafety Level 2, and all saliva samples are being processed and tested inside biosafety cabinets.
-If your team has not been trained and is not certified at BSL-2, we recommend you consider the opportunity of home collection for your study.
+If your team has not been trained and is not certified at BSL-2, we recommend you consider the opportunity to send your samples to the SalivaLab.

 #4.
 Handle Saliva Samples With a Category B Classification.

-- Wear PPE, including mask, before you open the cooler
+- Wear PPE, including a mask, before you open the cooler

 - Open cooler and record whose samples were received

-- Check that the biohazard specimen bag is properly sealed, and the samples are frozen
+- Check that the biohazard specimen bag or mailer is properly sealed, and the samples are frozen

-- If samples are frozen, open biohazard specimen bag and verify that vials are sealed
+- Open biohazard specimen bag or mailer and verify that vials are sealed

-- Wipe down or spray the outside vials with disinfectant or 70% alcohol
+- Wipe down the outside vials with an EPA-registered disinfectant

-- Place samples into a storage box and place box into -20/-80°C freezer
+- Place samples into a storage box and place box into a -20/-80°C freezer

-If you still have questions, call Salimetrics for guidance on how to pick up, transport, process, organize and store collected samples in your lab, and when you are ready, how to prepare your collected samples for shipment to the Salimetrics SalivaLab for testing.
+If you still have questions, call Salimetrics for guidance on how to pick up, transport, process, organize and store collected samples in your lab.
+When you are ready, please contact Salimetrics to discuss how to prepare your collected samples for shipment to the Salimetrics SalivaLab for testing.

 #5.
 Pack and Ship Your Samples With a Category B Classification.

-Category B samples are routinely transported by the major carriers using straightforward procedures.
 FedEx is Salimetrics’ preferred carrier for sending samples to the Salimetrics SalivaLab, and you should follow FedEx Procedures for Shipping Category B Samples if shipping via FedEx.
-Packing materials are readily available and depending on the item, can be purchased online or from Salimetrics.
+This will require placing samples into a secondary, 95kPa compliant container, such as these biohazard transport bags.
+Additional packing materials are readily available and depending on the item, can be purchased online or from Salimetrics.
 Contact Salimetrics and we can help you through the process.
+UPS is also acceptable.
+Please DO NOT send samples via USPS.

 #6.
 Test Your Samples at the Salimetrics’ SalivaLab.

 Not surprisingly, the Salimetrics SalivaLab tests more saliva samples than any other university lab in the United States.
-Our process makes it easy for researchers to get accurate results quickly, and you can be sure that our team is safe, and your samples will be taken care of.
-We want you to succeed.
+Our process makes it easy for researchers to get accurate results quickly, and you can be sure that our team is safe, and that your samples will be taken care of.
+We want you to succeed, and we are ready to accept your saliva samples in our BSL-2 lab.

 ***COVID-19 is a rapidly evolving situation where information can change instantaneously.
 While every effort was made to maintain and update this content with the latest knowledge, these recommendations may not apply to all researchers in all situations.
 Therefore, investigators should consult with their Environmental Health and Safety (EHS) department at their respective institutions for additional instructions on the safe handling, storage, and shipping of saliva samples, as well as adhere to any federal, state and local regulations.***